Taylor University Policy

 Taylor University is a community of Christians intentionally joined together for academic progress, personal development, and spiritual growth.
-The mission of Taylor University is to develop servant leaders marked with a passion to minister Christ’s redemptive love and truth to a world in need.
+The mission of Taylor University is to develop servant-leaders marked with a passion to minister Christ’s redemptive love, grace, and truth to a world in need.

 The below-listed items are definitions of behaviors prohibited under this policy.
 An individual found responsible for violating this policy can expect to face disciplinary sanctions.

-Whenever an individual believes a crime has been committed, he or she should contact the police immediately by calling 911 or contacting the Taylor University Police department at 765.998.5555.
+Should an individual believe a crime has been committed, they should immediately call 911 or contact the Taylor University Police department at (765) 998-5555.

 - Jeff Wallace, Chief of Police, 765.998.5396, firstname.lastname@example.org, Boren Campus Center 175